'Experiences of Exile' Exhibition

 Similar questions have arisen in far-right rhetoric in our own time.
 The 'Experiences of Exile' exhibition also presents contemporary works of art and photographs which have documented and responded to the European 'Border' or 'Migration Crisis' - referring to a period of increased asylum claims in European countries since 2011, following the war in Syria and other extreme geopolitical crises.
 Although the two case studies are legally, historically, and politically distinct, both can tell us something about the experience of forced migration, the effects of leaving home against one's will, and what it means to find a new one.
 The exhibition will be regularly expanded and updated with new works of art over the course of the year.

-The ‘Experiences of Exile' exhibition is taking place at the Pathfoot Gallery in Stirling from 28 September 2018 as part of a two-year Leadership Fellows project entitled ‘Narratives and Representations of the French Settlers of Algeria’, led by Dr Fiona Barclay of the University of Stirling, and funded by the Arts and Humanities Research Council.
+The ‘Experiences of Exile' exhibition took place at the Pathfoot Gallery in Stirling from 28 September 2018 until 19 September 2019 as part of a two-year Leadership Fellows project entitled ‘Narratives and Representations of the French Settlers of Algeria’, led by Dr Fiona Barclay of the University of Stirling, and funded by the Arts and Humanities Research Council.
 Images and period objects are provided with the kind assistance of the Ecomusée du Val de Bièvre, Fresnes.